How Brain Dump Journaling Can Help Clear Your Mind

 Effectiveness of online therapy for mental health

-Research shows that online therapy is an effective preventative measure for psychological distress.
+Research shows that online therapy may be an effective support and preventative measure for psychological distress.
 According to the results of one study from 2022, internet-based cognitive behavioral therapy provides evidence of efficacy in reducing stress, anxiety, and depressive symptoms in adults living with elevated stress levels or stress-related mental illness.

 How online therapy helps process brain dumps and clear your mind